sijiracheltom/Yelp/README.md

 - [ ] Search results page
    - [ ] Infinite scroll for restaurant results.
    - [ ] Implement map view of restaurant results.
-- [ ] Filter page
+- [x] Filter page
    - [ ] Implement a custom switch instead of the default UISwitch.
-   - [ ] Distance filter should expand as in the real Yelp app
+   - [x] Distance filter should expand as in the real Yelp app
+   - [x] Sort by filter should expand as in the real Yelp app
    - [ ] Categories should show a subset of the full list with a "See All" row to expand.
 Category list is [here](http://www.yelp.com/developers/documentation/category_list).
 - [ ] Implement the restaurant detail page.

+Expanded arrow icon from:
+<a href="https://icons8.com/icon/40021/Expand-Arrow">Expand arrow icon credits</a>

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):